zezulka/cvmaker/README.md

 - add a new CV (user might want to create multiple CVs based on employee/other conditions)
 - remove/edit already existing CV
 - generate a PDF
+- user should be able to define custom fields (this might be very handy for addresses, for example) as we cannot predict what will be necessary
 - it would be nice to have a feature which would clone already existing CV
 - it would be even nicer to have a feature which would enable a user to keep his/her CVs in sync in case he/she changes his/her marital status or permanent address, for example